jcockbain/jcockbain/README.md

 I am most experienced with Go, Python, and JavaScript.

-I've experience in front-end development, with React as my main framework.

 I currently work lots with Kubernetes, Docker and distributed architectures.

 I enjoy algorithmic problem-solving, and scalable system design.

 <!--
 **jcockbain/jcockbain** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.